Named for the Arabic word for love poems

 Since they are an easy target for identification by predators, the mother conceals them in areas of tall grass.
 These babies have to stay with their mothers until they are weaned, which takes about four to five months.
 Females reach sexual maturity by nine months old while males take 18 months.
 The average lifespan of a gazelle is 10-15 years old.

-The gazelle is considered to be critically endangered by the IUCN.
-The NGO Sahara Conservation Fund has worked to restore the population of Dama gazelle in Africa through capturing them for reproduction, but the numbers still are suffering.
+The NGO Sahara Conservation Fund has worked to restore the population of the species in Africa through capturing them for reproduction, but numbers still remain low.

 Gazelle FAQs (Frequently Asked Questions)